 Can use Google Analytics and check real-time data.

-Can build any kind of sites a blogger needs, e-commerce or membership sites.
+Can build any kind of site a blogger needs, e-commerce, or membership sites.

 WordPress.org itself is free but you need a domain name and a hosting plan to run.